This privacy notice tells you what to expect when the Wales Audit Office collects personal information and explains how we protect your privacy.

 The information you provide as part of the application process will be treated in confidence and will be shared only with Human Resources and members of the selection panel for the purposes of the recruitment process.
 Where we want to disclose information about you to third parties, for example where a third party specialist is involved in the selection process or we want to take up a reference, we will not do so without informing you beforehand unless the disclosure is required by law.

 We hold personal information about unsuccessful candidates for a maximum period of 2 years after the recruitment process has been completed, and it will then be destroyed or deleted.
 This information is used solely for monitoring purposes to form statistical reports on our recruitment activities.

 A full job applicant privacy notice is provided to applicants as part of the job application process.

 Employees should refer to the employee privacy notice in the staff handbook.
 Following the end of your employment with the Wales Audit Office, we will retain your information in accordance with the requirements of our retention schedule and then delete it.
 We give employees who are leaving their employment with the WAO a full leavers privacy notice.

 People who make a complaint or correspond with us

 When we receive a complaint, correspondence or concerns about the Wales Audit Office, a public body we audit, subject access request or freedom of information request we hold the correspondence in a file.

 We will only use the personal information we collect to process the complaint, correspondence or request.
 We may have to disclose your details when we are investigating any matters that you raise, and if you tell us that you do not want us to disclose or share your personal information we will try to respect this.
 However, it may not be possible to investigate your request on an anonymous basis.
-We compile and publish statistics showing information such as the number of complaints and correspondence we receive, but not in a form which identifies anyone.

 We will keep information provided to us in complaints, correspondence, subject access or freedom of information requests in line with our retention policy.